Pre-Exposure Prophylaxis (PrEP)

-There are a number of trials in Australia investigating the acceptability, feasibility and impact of providing PrEP.
+There were a number of trials in Australia investigating the acceptability, feasibility and impact of providing PrEP.

-These trials are mainly recruiting gay and bisexual men at high risk of acquiring HIV.
+These trials were mainly recruiting gay and bisexual men at high risk of acquiring HIV.

 NSW and ACT: EPIC NSW (Expanded PrEP Implementation in Communities in NSW) started recruiting in late February 2016.
-The trial is enrolling people from NSW and the ACT at high risk of HIV.
+The trial enrolled people from NSW and the ACT at high risk of HIV.

 Queensland: QPrEP, a joint initiative of the Department of Health, Queensland AIDS Council, and the HIV Foundation Queensland, launched August 2015.
-An expanded roll-out in 2016 will see PrEP offered to 2,000 men at risk of HIV in Queensland.
+An expanded roll-out in 2016 saw PrEP offered to 2,000 men at risk of HIV in Queensland.

-Victoria: PrEPX is the result of a partnership between the Victorian Government, Alfred Health, the Burnet Institute and the Victorian AIDS Council (VAC).
+Victoria: PrEPX was the result of a partnership between the Victorian Government, Alfred Health, the Burnet Institute and Thorne Harbour Health (formerly the Victorian AIDS Council).

-South Australia: PrEPX SA is funded by the South Australian Government.
-The study will offer 500 places to people at high risk of HIV infection and is anticipated that PrEPX-SA will start enrolment in April 2017.
+South Australia: PrEPX SA was funded by the South Australian Government.
+The study offered 500 places to people at high risk of HIV infection and began enrolment in April 2017.

 Western Australia: The WA PrEP Demonstration Project is a joint initiative of WA AIDS Council, the Department of Health and the Kirby Institute.
-The study will offer 2000 places and is anticipated to start enrolment in second half of 2017.
+The study offered 2000 places and began in November 2017.